IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/README.md

 * **Created, deployed and invoked a sample action sequence.**
 * **Used deliberate errors to stop processing the action sequence.**

-Once this exercise is finished, we will be able to use action sequences on IBM Cloud Functions!
+and more importantly, be able to use action sequences on IBM Cloud Functions!

 ## Background